 When does wind become dangerous?

 South Florida homeowners may never see a tornado, but that doesn’t mean their homes are safe from powerful – and dangerous – winds.
 Severe winds are accounted for as the cause for nearly 50% of damaged homes in the continental United States.
 For instance, trees can be uprooted, branches can snap, and flying debris can turn everyday objects into projectiles that can strike cars, puncture walls and shatter doors and windows.

 Category 1 hurricanes have wind speeds of 74 mph.
 Even at their weakest, these hurricanes can cause structural damage to roofs, outside paneling and seamless gutters.
 They even have the power to snap tree branches and damage power lines and poles.
 However, wind can still pose a danger to South Florida homes.
 Even before they develop into full-fledged tropical depressions or tropical cyclones.

 Damaging winds are categorized as those exceeding 50-60 miles per hour.
 Be sure to pay attention to wind advisories and warnings, as they indicate that winds of 30 mph or higher will be present for an extended period of time:

-Wind Advisory – Sustained winds of 30 mph for one hour and/or frequents gusts of at least 45 mph within the next 36 hours
+Wind Advisory – Sustained winds of 30 mph for one hour and/or frequent gusts of at least 45 mph within the next 36 hours

-High Wind Watch – Sustained winds of 40 mph for one hour and/or frequents gusts of at least 58 mph within the next 12-48 hours
+High Wind Watch – Sustained winds of 40 mph for one hour and/or frequent gusts of at least 58 mph within the next 12-48 hours

 How do I protect my home?

 Stow Outside Items

 Any loose, untied items around your home could become dangerous when caught by 30+ mph winds.
 We recommend to bring all unsecured items inside to prevent this risk.
 This includes patio furniture and accessories (like grills or pool equipment), garbage bins, swings, or ornamental lawn decorations.

 Trim Trees & Bushes